 In addition, the involvement of several tools, such as scissors, vacuums, and forceps, during a medical procedure can cause bruises and surgical scratches to the baby and the mother.
 Usually, minor injuries and incisions require simple medication to heal.

-As such, hemorrhoids and tears around the birth canal in mothers often restore during the postpartum period with minimal medical intervention.
+As such, hemorrhoids and tears around the birth canal in mothers are often restored during the postpartum period with minimal medical intervention.
 However, severe complications can result in further surgical procedures.

 Clavicular cracks are frequently occurring injuries of the skeleton bones during childbearing.
-Resultant complications include collarbone damage, also called dystocia, and hip and thigh joints dislocation.
+Resultant complications include collarbone damage, dystocia, and dislocation of hip and thigh joints.
 Other uncommon fractures to the newborn include ribs, humerus, and femur breakages.

 Mothers can also suffer from varying fractures and joint discomfort.
 For instance, pregnancy weight loosens pelvic girdle, and further pressure during childbearing can separate ligaments joining the pelvic bones.
 The condition, called symphysis pubis, is temporary but can be agonizing and takes few months to recover.